Disshuu/FitPlanHub/README.md

  - GET  /api/users/feed

  ## Notes
- - Payemnt is simulated.
+ - Payemnt is simulated
- - Role-based access is handled at route level.
+ - Role-based access is handled at route level
- - Project is designed for learning backend architecture    and API development.
+ - Project is designed for learning backend architecture    and API development

 ## Author
-Developed as a aprt of a backend development task to demonstrate real-world application logic and database realtionship.
+Developed as a aprt of a backend development task to demonstrate real-world application logic and database realtionship